 If you have a Free Travel Pass and you are married, in a civil partnership or cohabiting, you are entitled to a Free Travel Pass which allows your partner to accompany you free of charge when travelling.
 (This does not apply to people under age 66 who are getting Carer's Allowance or who are nominated carers for people getting Constant Attendance Allowance or Prescribed Relatives Allowance from the Department of Social Protection).

-In addition, some people who are unable to travel alone may get a Free Travel Companion Pass.
-This allows the holder to be accompanied by any person over 16 years of age, free of charge.
+If you are unable to travel alone you may get a Free Travel Companion Pass.
+This allows you to be accompanied by any person over 16 years of age, free of charge.
+To qualify for a Free Travel Companion Pass you must satisfy certain conditions.
+There are different conditions for people aged under 66 and people aged 66 and over.
+You can read about these conditions in the Free Travel leaflet (SW40).

 The All Ireland Free Travel Scheme allows a Free Travel passholder (those aged 66 and older) to travel free of charge on all bus and rail services within Northern Ireland using a Senior Smartpass card.
 Similarly, Northern Ireland Senior Smartpass holders are entitled to travel for free on services in Ireland using their existing Senior Smartpass.
 If your Free Travel Pass allows you to be accompanied by a spouse, civil partner or cohabitant or companion they may continue to travel with you for free on cross-border journeys but they cannot accompany you for free on public transport within Northern Ireland.